Guru Sishyulu (1981 film): Plot

 The film begins with Zamindar Gajapathi Rao fixing his younger brother Bhujangam's wedding with his love Suguna.
 However, Gajapathi Rao's wife, Parvathi, denies the alliance due to Suguna's promiscuous nature.
-So, Bhujagam, a vicious person, manipulates Gajapathi Rao into participating in the murder of Suguna's brother, Balaram.
+So, Bhujangam, a vicious person, manipulates Gajapathi Rao into participating in the murder of Suguna's brother, Balaram.
 In the court, he forcibly makes Parvathi lie that she has illicit relations with Balaram, which leads to Gajapathi Rao's death.
 After that, pregnant Parvathi knows the evil trap of Bhujangam and tries to commit suicide when a compounder, Veeraraju, protects her.
 Time passes, and Parvathi gives birth to twins when a millionaire Raj Gopal's wife Meenakshi goes into miscarriage to save her—Veeraraju handovers the elder one, Kalyan, to him.
 After that, Parvathi disappears, leaving the younger Gopi's responsibility to Veeraraju.
 After some time, Raj Gopal is blessed with one more, Kamal, and even Veeraraju with a baby girl, Shanti.

 Years roll by, and Kalyan, a good-nurtured person who enjoys life in the frolic, returns from abroad.
 Meanwhile, Gopi, a naughty guy, always stands for purity.
 Shanti takes household responsibility and always seeks Gopi to take up a job.
 At present, Bhujangam is a giant gangster, and his son Raja nets the beautiful girls.
 On the occasion of Kalyan's arrival, they organize a party in a hotel where Shanti works.
 She dislikes Kalyan's flirting behavior, but he admires her—Kamal, a heinous snares, a staff girl, Prema, on Kalyan's behalf.
 Thus, Shanti's loathe for him magnifies increases, and she spurns his proposal, yet Kalyan pledges to wedlock her.